 From the outset, in an industry driven by numbers, it was important to demonstrate both return on investment and return on expectations.
 Highlights from the programme so far include:

-- Talent retention: All programme participants who completed the programme have remained with JMG for a further 3 years.
+- Talent retention: Most participants who completed the programme have remained with JMG for a further 3 years.

-The 2018 cohort from our Leaders of the Future (LOTF) programme, recently delivered their final presentations to the SMT in April 2019, evaluating the results of the demanding 12-month programme.
+The 2021 cohort from our Leaders of the Future (LOTF) programme, recently delivered their mid-point reviews to the SMT, evaluating their interim results of the demanding 18-month programme.
 The participants spoke openly and honestly about how they can work on both their strengths and weaknesses to improve their leadership capability.
 Many have made changes to their leadership style as a result.
 As well as being able to demonstrate significant improvements to business targets, many were also able to show the difference this has made to their teams.
-Demand for the programme remains high and the 2022 cohort will soon commence with a refreshed programme overview and dates for 2020 are already in the diary.
+Demand for the programme remains high and the 2022 cohort will soon commence with a refreshed level 5 apprenticeship programme.

-As a measure of the success of this programme, ‘Leaders of the Future' recently won the Training Journal Bronze Award for Best Talent and Development programme in 2018.
+As a measure of the success of this programme, ‘Leaders of the Future' won the Training Journal Bronze Award for Best Talent and Development programme in 2018.